 Super streams do not deprecate streams

 Super streams are a partitioning solution.
-They are not meant to replace individual streams, they sit on top of them to handle some use cases in a better way.
+They are not meant to replace individual streams; they sit on top of them to handle some use cases more effectively.
 If the stream data is likely to be large – hundreds of gigabytes or even terabytes, size remains relative – and even presents an obvious partition key (e.g. country), a super stream can be appropriate.
 It can help to cope with the data size and to take advantage of data locality for some processing use cases.
 Remember that partitioning always comes with complexity though, even if the implementation of super streams strives to make it as transparent as possible for the application developer. |

 Topology